Zumotokachirikato/gatsby-starter-netlify-cms/src/pages/show/2019-07-01-brighton-on-broadway.md

 templateKey: show-post
 title: Brighton On Broadway
 date1: 2019-08-17T00:45:00.000Z
-date2: 2019-08-17T06:00:00.000Z
+date2: 2019-08-17T05:59:00.000Z
 description: >-
-  Friday, August 16th- for one night only- Platte Valley Player's cabaret fundraiser is back!
+  Friday, August 16th - for one night only - Platte Valley Player's cabaret fundraiser is back!
 featuredpost: true
 featuredimage: /img/PVP-Brighton-On-Broadway-small-poster-0619-791x1024.jpg
 ---
 ![brightonbroadway](/img/PVP-Brighton-On-Broadway-small-poster-0619-791x1024.jpg)

-Brighton on Broadway -Friday, August 16th-  sponsored by The heART of Brighton and presented by Platte Valley Players
+Brighton on Broadway - Friday, August 16th -  sponsored by The heART of Brighton and presented by Platte Valley Players

 For one special night only - PVP's Annual Fundraiser is back!
 Enjoy fabulous musical entertainment, delicious BBQ (catered by Famous Dave's BBQ), awesome silent auction items and a cash bar!
 Come out and support the performing arts in Brighton!